-Consider taking your love of the outdoors and making a career out of it.
-The conservation biology program at Wayne State will prepare you well for jobs related to caring for the environment, from animals to plants to water bodies.
-With a biology degree emphasizing conservation biology, you’ll be ready for careers such as natural resource manager, environmental educator, forest ranger, or wildlife biologist.
+Consider taking your love of the outdoors and making a career out of it with a conservation biology degree.
+The conservation biology program from Wayne State will prepare you well for jobs related to caring for the environment, from animals to plants to water bodies.
+With a biology degree emphasizing conservation, you’ll be ready for careers such as natural resource manager, environmental educator, forest ranger, or wildlife biologist.
 Make the environment and natural habitats better for people, animals, and plants as you start your degree in biology at Wayne State College.

 Percent of recent WSC graduates employed or in graduate school